 Hello friend!
 I hope you’re having a lovely week.
 Today I want to get real with you and share the #1 most important health tip I share in my private practice.
-If you’re anything like me I know that you have likely undertaken various diets, cleanses, exercise programs, or detoxes all in the hopes of achieving some cultural ideal of what it means to be healthy (hint that often equates with thinness… which is not a very useful indicator of health.
+If you’re anything like me, you have likely undertaken various, possibly dangerous, diets, cleanses, exercise programs, or detoxes all in the hopes of achieving some cultural ideal of what it means to be healthy (hint that often equates with thinness… which is not a very useful indicator of health.
 And if you’re punishing your body on a daily basis with excessive exercise and restrictive eating to try to get there, well I can hazard a guess that your mental health isn’t necessarily factored into the equation.
 Say it with me “Mental health IS health!”).

-When my clients come to see me they usually know exactly what works for them and what habits or foods keep them sick and unhappy.
+When my clients come to see me they usually know exactly what works for them and what habits or foods keep them feeling unwell and unhappy.
 That’s not where our work typically lives.
 I cannot count the number of times I’ve been going through an intake and listened to my clients tell me what foods and habits light them up and make them feel their best.
 And then I ask them this question: Do you think you deserve to be healthy and happy?
-What follows is typically tears and the response in some iteration that no, they don’t feel worthy of these things.
+What follows is often tears and the response in some iteration that no, they don’t feel worthy of these things.

-Yes we work with herbs, healing foods, lifestyle interventions, and therapeutic supplementation, but none of that stuff will stick if they are still approaching their healing from this space of self-defeat: they don’t think that they deserve health and happiness just as you are, in this exact moment.
+Yes we work with herbs, healing foods, lifestyle interventions, and therapeutic supplementation, but none of that stuff will stick if you are still approaching your healing from a space of self-defeat: that you don’t think that you deserve health and happiness just as you are, in this exact moment.
 All people are worthy of love and respect regardless of health status, but we are not taught this on a daily basis.
 In fact we are often told the opposite: you are only worthy if you are thin, white, and healthy.

-When you don’t believe that you deserve respect and happiness due to cultural conditioning and constant messaging that tells you that you must change in order to be worthy, then any dietary habits and lifestyle changes might work for a couple of weeks or a few months.
+When you don’t believe on a fundamental level that you deserve respect and happiness due to cultural conditioning and constant messaging that tells you that you must change in order to be worthy, then any dietary habits and lifestyle changes you make might work for a couple of weeks or a few months.

-Then slowly, but surely, little self-sabotaging habits will start sneaking in as you let the meditation you KNOW is so beneficial for your stress levels and focus slide out the window because you’re “too busy” or you start hitting the drive thru on your way home from work because meal prepping and planning is just too hard.
+Then slowly, but surely, little self-sabotaging habits will start sneaking in as you let the meditation you KNOW is so beneficial for your stress levels and focus slide out the window because you’re “too busy” or you start hitting the drive thru on your way home from work because meal prepping and planning is taking up too much time.

 Or your gym sessions, yoga classes, evening walks, painting, journaling, biking, hiking, knitting, whatever beautiful thing fills your soul gets placed in a corner to gather dust because you have more important things to focus on.

 Yes life is busy.
 I get that.
-I run my own business and fulfill all the roles: receptionist, social media strategist, web designer, coach, cooking instructor, yoga teacher, recipe developer, blogger, etc., etc., etc. But without my strict self-care regimen (which includes setting healthy boundaries and learning to say no!)
-I would not have the energy or the desire to fulfill these roles and share myself with you on a daily basis.
+I run my own business and fulfill all the roles: receptionist, social media strategist, web designer, coach, cooking instructor, yoga teacher, recipe developer, blogger, etc., etc., etc. But without my self-care regimen (which includes setting healthy boundaries and learning to say no!)
+I would not have the energy or the desire to fulfill these roles, to continue to learn & grow, and share this with you.

 And for a long time I let that stuff that fed my soul and nourished my body slide so that I could spend another hour working on another project.
 My productivity fell and my business wasn’t flourishing.
 I struggled to make enough to pay my bills every month even though I was working like a beast.
 And this focus on work was a symptom of something larger: the belief that I didn’t deserve rest, nourishment, love, health, and happiness.

-After much work and some good ol’ faking it til I make it, (by which I mean I acted like, and treated by body as if, I loved myself or was at least neutral towards my body, even if I didn’t quite believe it yet) I’ve arrived at a place where I can look in the mirror and see beauty and joy and feel the love I have for myself, even if I don’t look exactly like society tells me I should.
+After much work and some good ol’ fashion faking it til I make it, (by which I mean I acted like, and treated by body as if, I loved myself or was at least neutral towards my body, even if I didn’t quite believe it yet) I’ve arrived at a place where I can look in the mirror and see beauty and joy and feel the love I have for myself, even if I don’t look exactly like society tells me I should.
 And I’m close enough to that standard that I receive a lot of unconscious benefits of thin and white privilege, so please do not be hard on yourself if you are not in that space.
 There are many hurdles to overcome and I hope to help support you in that journey in whatever way that I can in my sphere of knowledge.

 I had to get to the place where I felt like I deserved this time for myself, where I deserved to wake up free of aches and pains and bloating and a face full of zits before it could stick.
 And luckily through trial and error I’ve figured out some steps to start shifting things in that direction for my clients, so that you can make these changes part of your lifestyle, permanently.

-This exercise is one of the very first ones I give out when we’re starting at square one.
-Give it a shot and then come share what you come up with in my private Facebook group the Fully Nourished Community.
+This exercise is one of the very first ones I give out when we’re starting our work together.

 Developing Self-Love Exercise

-- Every day until our next session sit down for five minutes somewhere quiet where you won’t be disturbed.
+- Every day for the next week sit down for five minutes somewhere quiet where you won’t be disturbed.